 Dr. Stephanie Seneff, Senior Research Scientist with MIT, has done extensive research on Glyphosate and has presentations available on YouTube if you’re interested in learning more.. which we highly recommend!

 Glyphosate is the most widely used herbicide in the world.
-It is commonly used on: hay, oats, rice, wheat, barley, corn, beet pulp, soybeans, alfalfa, peas, carrots, sunflower seeds, peppermint, wild rice, mustard, pumpkins, squash, rye, flax, chickpeas, beans, molasses, sweet potatoes, canola, hops, and sugarcane.
+It is commonly used on: hay, oats, rice, wheat, barley, corn, beets, soybeans, alfalfa, peas, carrots, sunflower seeds, peppermint, wild rice, mustard, pumpkins, squash, rye, flax, chickpeas, beans, molasses, sweet potatoes, canola, hops, sugarcane and more.

 How many of you recognize these crops from your horses feed bag or supplement ingredient list?
 You can call the manufacturer and ask if the product is GMO-free or tested for Glyphosate residue, but if there isn’t a seal for non-GMO, USDA organic certification or organic ingredients called out in the product facts, odds are these ingredients are GMO and/or Glyphosate laden.
 Unless it’s organic, there’s a chance Glyphosate was used on that crop.

-It’s important for us as our horses’ advocates to be on the look out for Glyphosate in order to best protect their health.
+It’s important for us to be our horses’ advocates and be on the look out for Glyphosate in order to best protect their health.
 It can be a very long and expensive process to restore the gut and immune system once it’s been compromised, so being proactive is key!
-Once consumer demand is high enough for non-GMO and organic and we all vote with our dollars (don’t purchase products containing GMO’s/Glyphosate contamination), then we’ll see a change in the pet food industry offering safer feed and supplements for our equines and other pets.
+Once consumer demand is high enough for non-GMO and organic, and we all vote with our dollars (don’t purchase products containing GMO’s/Glyphosate contamination), only then will we see a change in the pet food industry offering safer feed and supplements for our equines and other pets.